pubkey/rxdb/docs-src/rx-database.md

 ### requestIdlePromise()
 Returns a promise which resolves when the database is in idle.
 This works similar to [requestIdleCallback](https://developer.mozilla.org/de/docs/Web/API/Window/requestIdleCallback) but tracks the idle-ness of the database instead of the CPU.
-Use this for semi-important tasks like cleanups which should not affect the speed of important tasks.
+Use this for semi-important tasks like cleanups which should not affect the speed of more important tasks.

 ```javascript